Our Staff

 Peter Tranter

-In Australia, Peter spent more than a decade at the University of Notre Dame Australia, where he served as Chief Operating Officer and Deputy Vice Chancellor Corporate.
+On returning to Australia, Peter spent more than a decade at the University of Notre Dame Australia, where he served as Chief Operating Officer and Deputy Vice Chancellor Corporate.

 Jeanette Halford